lynnfaraday/aresmush.com/tutorials/config/fs3combat_weapons.md

 The weapon's skill is used for attack rolls.

+{% tip %}
-{% include tip.html content="For *melee weapons only*, this is also the skill used for defense when attacked with *another melee weapon*.
-For example, if Bob has a sword and Joe is attacking him with an axe, Bob will defend with his sword skill." %}
+For *melee weapons only*, this is also the skill used for defense when attacked with *another melee weapon*.
+For example, if Bob has a sword and Joe is attacking him with an axe, Bob will defend with his sword skill.
+{% endtip %}

 ### lethality

 Lethality modifier provides a bonus (or penalty, if negative) to weapon damage.
 Lethality is a percentage, so a 20 means that it's 20% more likely to do a serious wound.

+{% tip %}
-{% include tip.html content="For reference, a 30 lethality is what applies to critical hit locations, so that's a big modifier.
-Anything close to 50 is almost guaranteed to impair/incapacitate." %}
+For reference, a 30 lethality is what applies to critical hit locations, so that's a big modifier.
+Anything close to 50 is almost guaranteed to impair/incapacitate.
+{% endtip %}

 ### penetration